 A great deal of trial work has been carried out looking at the silage additive treatment of drier silages and it is quite clear that use of an inoculant will generally give a much more efficient fermentation, with reduced dry matter losses and improved animal performance.

-Less silage additive is used on dry silages since application is per tonne of fresh weight forage and dry silage weighs less.
+Less silage additive is used on dry silages since recommended application rates are per tonne of fresh weight forage and dry silage weighs less.
 Therefore silage additives cost less per tonne of dry matter when silage is drier but benefits are likely to be similar to treating wet silages.

 Typically silage additives will yield a return on investment of 10 : 1 even on dry silages.